Sapsasa – Primary School Sport

 Sapsasa – Primary School Sport was established as the South Australian Public Schools Amateur Sports Association (SAPSASA) in 1912.
 By 1927 most government schools were members – 65 schools with 584 teachers.

-SAPSASA began interstate exchanges in 1923 when it joined Victoria, Queensland and New South Wales in their existing football program.
-In 1949 the association changed its name from South Australian Public Schools Sports Association to South Australian Primary Schools Sports Association to allow all primary school students to be involved in the program.
-In 1978 SAPSASA became an incorporated body.
+SAPSASA began interstate exchanges in 1923 when it joined Victoria, Queensland and New South Wales in their existing Australian football program followed by girls’ basketball (now netball) in 1924.
+In 1949 the association changed its name from South Australian Public Schools Amateur Sports Association to South Australian Primary Schools Amateur Sports Association to allow all primary school students to be involved in the programs.
+In 1978 SAPSASA became an incorporated body under the ‘Associations Act’.

-Secondary School Sport SA began as four separate associations – the SA Boys Technical Schools Sports Association, The SA Girls Technical Sports Association, the Girls High School Association and the Metropolitan Boys High Schools.
-In the late 1970s the associations amalgamated and developed a new constitution under the name of SASSSA (South Australia Secondary Schools Sports Association) becoming an incorporated body in 1980.
+Secondary School Sport SA began as four separate associations – the SA Boys Technical Schools Sports Association, the SA Girls Technical Sports Association, the Girls High School Association and the Metropolitan Boys High Schools.
+In the late 1970’s the associations amalgamated and developed a new constitution under the name of SASSSA (South Australian Secondary Schools Sports Association) becoming an incorporated body in 1980.

-SASSSA as an incorporated body was dissolved in 2004 and became a committee of the Department for Education and Child Development.
-Because it was no longer an association, SASSSA became Secondary School Sport SA.
+SASSSA as an incorporated body was dissolved in 2004 and became a committee of the education department.
+Being no longer and association, SASSSA became Secondary School Sport SA.

-Secondary School Sport SA has grown into a vibrant organisation which recognises the importance of providing opportunities for all young South Australian students to engage in physical activity for health, fun, satisfaction, recognition, while providing valuable learning outcomes.
+Secondary School Sport SA has grown into a vibrant organisation which recognises the importance of providing opportunities for all young South Australian students to engage in physical activity for health, fun, satisfactions, recognitions, while providing valuable learning outcomes.

 School Sport SA